 Only church members are eligible for election or appointment to any church office or position.
 Affiliated co-laborers with this church are not eligible for such election or appointment.

-Election of Church Officers: The annual election of officers, other than the senior and other pastors, by the church membership shall occur during the month of _____________at the annual church business meeting.
+Election of Church Officers: The annual election of officers, other than the senior and other pastors, by the church membership shall occur during the month of ____October_________at the annual church business meeting.
 Officers of the church must be elected by a majority of the eligible membership present at a regular or special church business meeting.
-The pastor, from time to time as he deems appropriate, may appoint other church officers, subject to a confirmation vote by a majority of the eligible church membership, present and voting at any regular or special church business meeting.
-Members may submit to the pastor and the church council nominations for corporate officers.
-The pastor and the church council shall then serve as the nominating committee for all general elections of officers.
+TheGoverning Board may, from time to time, may appoint other church officers, subject to a confirmation vote by a majority of the eligible church membership, present and voting at any regular or special church business meeting.
+Members may submit to the pastor and the church Governing Board nominations for corporate officers.
+The pastor and the church Governing Board shall then serve as the nominating committee for all general elections of officers.

 Terms of Service for Officers